Enterprise - Perini Navi Sail Yacht

 Design

-Enterprise measures 50.00 feet in length, with a max draft of 9.79 feet and a beam of 10.52 feet.
-She has a gross tonnage of 410 tonnes.
+Enterprise measures 43.30 metres in length, with a max draft of 6.37 metres and a beam of 8.80 metres.
+She has a gross tonnage of 254 tonnes.

 Performance and Capabilities

-Enterprise has a top speed of 14.50 knots and a cruising speed of 12.00 knots.
-She is powered by a single screw propulsion system.
+Enterprise has a top speed of 13 knots.
+She is powered by a twin screw propulsion system.

 Other Specifications